Understanding ANM

 - 05Auditable decision trail

-Part 6 — Ward³ as reference implementation
+Part 6 — Ward³ as an implementation

 Part 8 — Performance characteristics